 What’s a superyacht without a world-class view?
-Italian designer Gabrielle Teruzzi has provided an astounding example of a superyacht with a view with his concept design Shaddai, as reported in The Daily Mail.
+Italian designer Gabrielle Teruzzi has provided an astounding example of a superyacht with a view in his concept design Shaddai, as reported in The Daily Mail.
 The master cabin is elevated 125 feet above the water line and includes a 1,132-square-foot terrace with a bar, private dining area, and glass-walled infinity pool.
 Now Teruzzi just needs one of the world’s super rich to commission the Shaddai.

 The Shaddai measures 492 feet overall.
 Teruzzi has a buyer profile in mind when he speaks of the potential owner taking in the view from the elevated suite, ‘From there he can reach the feeling of a higher power, surrounded by the immensity of the sea and sky, reaching the clouds where everything reflects his place in the world: at the top.”